-Whether prosecuting or defending a lawsuit, our business litigation attorneys guide our clients through the litigation process while being cost-effective.
-On the plaintiff’s side, our attorneys have cumulatively collected millions of dollars for our clients.
-As defense attorneys, our litigation team has vigorously defended clients and has protected them from overreaching plaintiffs.
-We are experienced in all aspects of the litigation process, from pre-lawsuit negotiations, discovery, law and motion practice, mediation, settlement, trial, and arbitration.
+Whether prosecuting or defending a lawsuit, I guide my clients through the litigation process while being cost-effective.
+On the plaintiff’s side, I have cumulatively collected millions of dollars for my clients.
+As a defense attorney, I have vigorously defended clients and have protected them from overreaching plaintiffs.
+I am experienced in all aspects of the litigation process, from pre-lawsuit negotiations, discovery, law and motion practice, mediation, settlement, trial, and arbitration.

 Individuals and businesses often find themselves entangled with a legal dispute for a variety of different reasons, sometimes through no fault of their own.
 Whether you are bringing a legal action or have had an action filed against your company, it is essential to seek representation from a skilled business attorney who has specific experience handling that type of case.

-The following are some limited examples of the many types of business litigation cases that we are experienced to handled.
+At Redmond Law Group, I represent business litigation clients from my office in Troy, Michigan.
+Contact me for legal counsel in Macomb or Oakland County.
+The following are some examples of the many types of business litigation cases that I am experienced to handle.

 If you are in business, it is safe to say that you have entered into some type of contract with another party, whether it be with clients, other businesses, suppliers, landlords, tenants, etc. Even though both parties sign the contract and purportedly agree to expectations and obligations, contracts are often breached.
 Breach of a contract usually causes financial losses and additional harm to companies, such as loss of a client’s trust or damage to reputation.
 If one party breaches a contract and a solution cannot be found, a legal claim may need to be filed to obtain the relief needed to rectify the situation.
 Such relief can potentially involve ordering the party to perform their duties under the contract and/or financial relief.
 Alternatively, if you are accused of breaching a contract, you will have to defend against these claims or potentially face costly liability.